-You can gain tremendous cardio benefits from using a stair stepper machine.
+You can gain tremendous low impact cardio benefits from using a stair stepper machine.
 Because the action of climbing stairs raises the heart rate so dramatically, it is consequently an excellent way to burn calories as well.
 For suggestions for portable stair steppers or the best stair-steppers for home use, check out my buying guide: